vmoreno23/Python-Code-Examples/README.md

 # Python-Code-Examples
   Hello my name is Victor, I maintain and contribute to these programs.
 There are seven Python code programs within this repository.
 Each example is simple and has an objective.
-To use each of the programs follow any on screen instructions and the results will be provided.<br>
+To use each of the programs paste the program's code into a text editor with Python support, run the program, and follow any on screen instructions and the results will be provided.<br>

   The purpose of the first program is to display "hello world".
 A basic code to display text in Python.<br>